 Your Travel Details

-We fly from London Gatwick to Malaga on British Airways, Easyjer or charter flight.
+We fly from London to Malaga airport.
 Manchester and Birmingham may be available on some of the dates.
 Please contact us for details.

 The transfer time from Malaga airport to Tolox is approximately 1 hour.

 If you wish to organise your own flights from a non-UK or provincial airport or travel by rail or car to your holiday destination, 'land only' reductions are often available.
 Please contact us for details.

 Before finalising any independent travel arrangements, please check with us first - especially if doing so 12 weeks or more before your intended date of travel.
 If you do intend to join your holiday locally please do tell us at least 14 weeks in advance.